Digital Tracking of Workpiece Flow

 Extremely low-maintenance: Favendo uses bluloc beacons.
 The transmitters are extremely durable and suitable for out- and indoor deployment.
 The robust cases comply with the strict German fire protection regulations and can remotely be maintained and managed.

-The concept: Every object equipped with a Bluetooth sensor can be tracked by bluloc controllers because it permanently sends its ID.
-This signals are received by the controllers and interpreted by the server’s software.
+The concept: Every object equipped with a Bluetooth sensor can be tracked by because it permanently sends its ID.
+This signals are received by the Relays/Beacon Tracker and interpreted by the server’s software.
 The server communicates with every smart device.

 Asset Tracking Case Study